sdsddsd1/mywayland/README.md

 While `libxkbcommon` and `xkeyboard-config` are the minimum requiered for a
 graphical base system, they are also sufficent for qt based browsers in commu-
 nity and the ones mentioned here, without deficiencies in performance.
-Webkit2gtk based browser also get along with the aforementioned, but the
+Webkit2gtk based browser _can_ get along with the aforementioned, but the
 performance is very poor.
 Therefore, mesa can be build with `libglvnd` to provide
 the missing opengl functionality.
 This pulls in libX11 and some others.
 The
 package count is still less than a conventional build.